15 Essential Rental Tips For First Time RV Renters

 10. Research The Campgrounds

 Once you have planned your route and itinerary it’s time to research the campgrounds to decide the best places to stay.
 There are quite a few things to consider in each campground.
 There is price, type of campsite that is available, cost of the campsite, and the location of your campsite.
 Amenities like a camp store or laundry should also be considered.
 You should research the campground policies regarding pets and children.
-We have seen prices can range anywhere from $15 to over $100 per night.

 But the most important thing to know about campsites is that since RVing is so popular they fill up fast.
 Sometimes months in advance.
 So start planning as early as you can.
 If you are heading to a really popular area like Zion National Park in Utah you should start planning a year in advance if you want the best campground choices.